Doctor of Physical Therapy

 The program includes a total of 5 formal clinical experiences.
 Students participate in 2 formal full time clinical education experiences that are integrated into the didactic portion of the curriculum.
 The first occurs during the WinteriM session between the students’ first fall and spring semesters.
 This clinical experience is 2 weeks in length and is completed utilizing a collaborative education model.
 The second integrated clinical experience is a 4 week experience that occurs in the summer between students’ first and second years of the program.
 Three 12 week full time Internships occur at the conclusion of the didactic curriculum.
 The clinical education curriculum is intentionally designed with requirements that will provide broad clinical preparation of each student including experience in various practice settings (acute, inpatient rehabilitation, outpatient), with different populations (neurological, musculoskeletal, cardiopulmonary), and includes an additional focus in experience at one end of the life spectrum (pediatric or geriatric).

 Below, we have provided links to the forms and information that are utilized in our clinical education program.
 We hope that you will find this information helpful.
-If you are not yet a clinical education site for the UWM PT program, but would like to become a site affiliated with our program, please complete the “New Sites Development Form” and email it to firstname.lastname@example.org.
+If you are not yet a clinical education site for the UWM PT program, but would like to become a site affiliated with our program, please follow the link and complete the survey.

 Clinical Assistant Professor; Director of Clinical Education